- What information do we collect about you?

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will, when applicable, notify you and any applicable regulator of a breach.

 We share your personal data within the Chr.
 Hansen Group and with third-party service providers both within and outside the European Economic Area (EEA).
-Find a list of all Chr.
+A list is available of all Chr.
 Hansen entities and locations.
-A list of third-party service providers and their locations are available upon request.
+A list of third-party service providers and their locations is available upon request.

 8. How long will we keep your personal data?